mistabe/devcor-study/docs/devcor_studyguide/devcor_sutdyguide_ch04.md

 ### 4.6 Describe an effective logging strategy for an application

+[A very in depth article](https://medium.com/@vagrantdev/distributed-logging-best-practices-and-lesson-learned-d52143fae266) from someone on the frontline at Twitter, but also a slightly lighter article and more pertinent to the learning goal <https://dzone.com/articles/microservices-logging-best-practices>

 Example of a code snippet which logs to files

 ```python